NetNeutralNetworks/vep-orch-tools/README.md

  This playbook is used to connect to devices and save the SSH fingerprint of the device.
  ## nc-update_opt_ncubed.yaml
  This playbook is used to update the VEP software on known devices.
 It copies the version specified in the playbook to the device and runes the <update>/install.sh script

+ # N3 shell
+ The n3 shell was created to ease management and to allow logic proccessing within a single command that can also be used programmaticly.
+ This progam is made globally available during the installation of an update and can be used interactivly using the `n3` command.
+Commands entered in the interactive mode have tab-completion
+ It can also be used a single line command (ex. n3 show version).
+ Planned functionality include:
+ - troubleshooting commands
+ - Editing ip config
+ - VEP updating